 The One Beyoncé Uses

 FHI’s rounded edge allows you to easily curl or add waves without much effort.
 It’s almost as small as a travel flat iron, and I love that it straightens even the poofiest sections with just a single pass.
 But don’t just take my word for it, listen to Beyoncé (via InStyle): “I’m crazy about it!
 I can’t live without my flatiron!
 It takes me about an hour to do my hair, and the only time I don’t is when I’m on vacation.”
+(Picture younger Beyoncé, doing her own hair on vacation).

 If You Have Fine Hair